leadedge/VirtualAudioRegister/Binaries/readme.txt

 VirtualAudioRegister.exe can be used to register or un-register the filters.
 This has Administrator privileges and Windows UAC might intercept, but just allow it.

+Check "Include 32 bit" to register for use with both 32 bit and 64 bit programs.

-If "virtual-audio-capturer" has not been registered, click the 'Register' button.
+If 'virtual-audio-device' has not been registered, click the 'Register' button.
-This will register both 32 bit and 64 bit versions.
+You will see either confirmation of success or details of any error.

 After confirmation of success, the button will show 'UnRegister'.
 Click 'Unregister' to remove it from the system.

-If "virtual-audio-device" has not been registered, click the "Register" button.
-This will register both 32 bit and 64 bit versions.

-You will see either confirmation of success or details of any error.
-If an error occurs, the number is shown to help trace the problem.
-On success, the button will show 'UnRegister' which can then be used to remove virtual-audio-device from the system.

 To update to new dll files, click 'Unregister' and then 'Register' again.